laanp/Icarus_Mods_Separated/laanp-DrillManager_Readme.md

 - This mod works best in single player mode.
 - Drill inventory access will not work in hosted multiplayer & dedicated server.
 - Resource search radius can impact game performance (for example: setting to 0 for whole map, selecting All, and clicking on "Update Map"), so limit to 2-5 grid size and a selected resource.
+- This mod also allows you to carry all drills in inventory (no more G-slot!), increases drill stack size and significantly reduces drill weights.

 ## Installation Details